abyssDS/sfmlWiki/Ruby-Light-Manager.md

 I decided to do a conversion of the C++ Light manager in the old French wiki.
 So now it's available for Ruby!
 I've done some modifications to the general structure to apply a more Ruby-like feel to the whole.
-There's for instance no handle classes to manipulate light sources or walls.
+There is for instance no handle classes to manipulate light sources or walls.

 ### Future plans
 Well I want to work more on the class as I really enjoy working with lighting.
 Some of the plans to add is: